 Then, I heard Lil Uzi Vert’s “XO Tour Lif3,” and it reminded me of “Ohio is For Lovers.”
 Hawthorne Heights was the first band I’ve ever heard about who sang about desperately wanting to be loved and dying because of loneliness (So cut my wrists and black my eyes / So I can fall asleep tonight, or die).
 Likewise, Vert evokes the same struggle, despair and frustration (She said, ‘Baby, I am not afraid to die’ / Push me to the edge / All my friends are dead).

-In a crowd engulfed by Glitter Moneyyy’s girl-power vibes – which was quickly countered by JPEGMAFIA’s rage – Princess Nokia’s presence was warranted.
+In a House of Vans crowd engulfed by Glitter Moneyyy’s girl-power vibes – which was quickly countered by JPEGMAFIA’s rage – Princess Nokia’s presence was warranted.
 She skipped out onto the stage in a white skater dress, sparkly pink Vans and pigtails and asked for audience members at the House of Vans to be respectful of the young women, people of color and anyone from the LGBTQA community in the crowd.
 She deemed this as a “safe space” and even offered extra water bottles to a group of girls, who were standing a few feet from the barricade.
 She also told them that she’s been reading about her motherland, Puerto Rico, and its historical sufferings.

 The Nuyorican’s set was divided between her debut album 1992 Deluxe and her latest EP A Girl Cried Red.
 The covers for both feature a picture of Nokia.
 In 1992, she’s standing in the middle of a basketball court, holding a ball and wearing an oversized T-shirt and baggy jeans.
 In AGCR, she’s dressed in all-black, standing in front of White Castle and flipping off the camera.